foozio/nh-markaz/README.md

 | `GOOGLE_CLIENT_ID` | Google OAuth client ID |
 | `GOOGLE_CLIENT_SECRET` | Google OAuth client secret |

+## Data storage
+Notes and bookmarks are persisted in `data/markaz.db` (SQLite via `better-sqlite3`).
+The DB file is created automatically; ensure the `data` directory is writable in your environment.

-## Database
+## Observability
-The project uses SQLite for storing personal notes.
-The database file is automatically created at `data/notes.db` and is ignored by Git.
+Structured logs are emitted (JSON) for Quran/Hadith fetches and AI events.
+Forward stdout/stderr to your logging stack to monitor external API issues and AI failures.

 ## Scripts
 - `npm run dev` – start the Next.js dev server on port 9002